Vyral/will-cook/_posts/2018-10-05-top-3-reasons-to-put-your-palm-springs-area-home-on-the-market-this-fall.md

 tags:
   - Palm Springs Real Estate
 excerpt: >-
-  Sellers: It isn’t too late to list your Palm Springs home this year.
-There are three reasons why fall may be an ideal time to get your home on the market.
+  Our fall market actually presents a number of amazing opportunities for Palm Spring sellers, and today we’ll be highlighting three reasons why putting your property on the market during these later months of the year may be the right next move for you.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Will+Cook/Palm+Springs+Real+Estate+Agent-+3+Reasons+to+Put+Your+Palm+Springs+Home+on+the+Market+This+Fall.mp4
 pullquote: >-